Gordonby/AKS-K8S-Lab-L200/README.md

 https://www.youtube.com/watch?v=4ht22ReBjno

 ### Post creation
 After the cluster has been created, in the Azure Portal find the resource group and open it up.
-You'll see a lot of Azure services have been created.
-It's important to realise that we have
-1. A new vNet
-1. VM's, not VM Scalesets
-1. A bunch of other infrastructure services
+You'll see a Kubernetes service cluster created

 ![image](./Media/cluster-created.png)